Find Affordable College Courses

 Indianapolis, IN

 Our analysis found Ivy Tech Community College to be the best value school for allied health and medical assisting services students who want to pursue a associate degree in Indiana.
-Located in the large city of Indianapolis, Ivy Tech Community College is a public school with a very large student population.
+Located in the city of Indianapolis, Ivy Tech Community College is a public school with a fairly large student population.

 #2